Tips about where to go, prices, what to do, and all in between

 My first time in Thailand was for a big reason: I wanted to celebrate my birthday in a heavenly spot, with sunshine, great beaches, lots of history, and under an affordable budget.
 I think I tackled it all.

 My adventure started flying with Emirates Airways from Barcelona to Bangkok in mid-April.
 I got a great fare – 580€.
 My flight had a short stopover in Dubai, just to change planes.
 I really liked Emirates’ onboard service and it is for a good reason that they are always among the top 5 best airlines in the world.
-The plane I flew had 2 floors; on the top, you have a business and first class and, downstairs, you get economy.
-I flew in economy.
+The plane I flew had 2 floors; on the top, you have a business and first-class and, downstairs, you get economy.
+I flew in economy class.